vignettes/anglemania_tutorial.Rmd

 for integration tasks, especially when the transcriptional difference

-between cell types or cell states is subtle (showcased here with
+between cell types or cell states is subtle (showcased here using

 and de.facScale

-results in mild differences between “Groups”).
-The package can be used
+which results in mild differences between “Groups”).
+The package can be

 or Seurat